Supported platforms and system requirements

 |Supported operating systems||

 All 32-bit and 64-bit systems starting from Windows 7 / Windows Server 2008 R2 up to Windows 10 / Windows Server 2016(*) are supported.
-Installing the software on older systems (Windows Vista / Windows Server 2008 / SBS 2008) is not recommended.
+Installing the software on older systems (Windows Vista / Windows Server 2008 / SBS 2008) is also supported, but not recommended.

 (*) Make sure your operating system includes the latest updates.
 Learn more.

 |Hardware||There are no specific hardware requirements for the software to run, however migration bottlenecks may occur due to old or slow equipment.
 For the best software performance, we recommend that you use at least a quad-core CPU and 4GB of RAM.
 Be aware, aside from that and Internet connection speed, migration may also be affected by the performance of your LAN hardware such as modem, router, switch and Ethernet card.
 Read more here.|